Lillie Keenan: Professional career

 In 2014, she was given the opportunity to jump her first Nations Cup at the age of 17 at competitions in Ascona (SUI) and Bratislava (SVK).
 That year she also jumped at major shows such as world cup qualifier events and The Hampton Classic.
 In 2015, while a freshman at Harvard University, Keenan declared as a professional rider, and also moved her training to Cian O'Connor's Karlswood Stables.
 O'Connor was brought on to help Keenan learn the European system, how to train horses up and manage her own stable.
 She was awarded the Lionel Guerrand-Hèrmes Trophy, given to a young rider in an Olympic discipline that exhibits sportsmanship and horsemanship, in 2015, as well as the Maxine Beard award in 2016, an award given to a rider that shows great potential to represent the United States in international competition.

 In 2017, Fibonacci 17 was added to Keenan's stable.
 That year, Keenan was also part of the team that won the Aga Khan Trophy at The Dublin Horse Show, the first time an all-female team had won the event.
 In 2018, Keenan rode for the New York Empire, a Global Champions League team.
 That spring she was shortlisted for the World Equestrian Games.
 In September, following the World Equestrian Games, Keenan moved her training to McLain Ward's Castle Hill Farm.

 In 2019, Keenan had top placings at The Devon Horse Show.
-In 2020, she had several top finishes in Wellington, FL (USA) before the shows were halted due to the COVID-19 pandemic.
+In 2020, she had several top finishes in Wellington, Florida before the shows were halted due to the COVID-19 pandemic.

 Her current horses include Fasther, Cazaan, Skyhorse, Agana Van Het Gerendal Z, Be Gentle, Chaccolette, and Super Sox.